serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

     resp.raise_for_status()
 ```

-Again, pretty similar to the last example -- we're taking the event, assembling it into a format for Slack messages, then posting to Slack.
+Again, pretty similar to the last example—we're taking the event, assembling it into a format for Slack messages, then posting to Slack.

 Let's deploy this one: